 When asked, “On which digital marketing activity do you spend the most time and money?“- the top answer (58% of SMEs) was “Social Media“.

-In 20 years of working with businesses to help them drive sales and leads from their website, I have yet to come across a single business for which organic traffic from Social Media was the biggest contributor of sales, leads or qualified traffic.
+In 20 years of providing SEO training to businesses and helping them drive sales and leads from their website, I have yet to come across a single business for which organic traffic from Social Media was the biggest contributor of sales, leads or qualified traffic.

 To be sure that I wasn’t being swayed by my own personal biases, I examined the Google Analytics data from over 200 business websites to compare traffic and conversions (sales or leads) from all organic (non-paid) channels.
 The websites included in this analysis were from a mix of B2C, B2B and eCommerce businesses.